Web IDE

-Deploy functions from the browser with the Monaco editor
+Browser deploy with the Monaco editor

-Local setup tax
+The local setup tax

 What browser deploy adds

-Pair with the `lambda` CLI for automation; browser deploy is for fast iteration and pair debugging during incidents.
+Pair with the lambda CLI for automation; browser deploy is for fast iteration and pair debugging during incidents.

 Fast feedback

-Iterate on handlers with fewer context switches.
+Iterate on handlers with fewer context switches between editor, terminal, and console.

 Shared visibility